Room Acoustics: Not just for Audiophiles

 From the point of view of acoustics, the proportion between a space that is overly damp or not damped at all is defined by reverberation.
 That is why measuring reverberation is important to us.
 An average living room with a carpet, upholstered sofa, bookcase and curtains, will always sound better than a space which has no damping or too much damping.

-Based on the dimensions of a room, we can divide the frequency characteristic into different sections and choose a composition of acoustic materials accordingly in order to suppress the reverberation on unwanted resonance frequencies.
+Based on the dimensions of a room, we can divide the graph into different sections and choose a composition of acoustic materials accordingly in order to suppress the reverberation on unwanted resonance frequencies.
 The ideal starting point is to measure in an already furnished room.
 This will be elaborated on further, on a practical example of a fictitious room with the dimensions of 3 x 4 x 7 m.

 Dividing the Audible Spectrum

 The wavelength of audible frequencies (20 Hz to 20 kHz) corresponds to the distance of 17.25 m to 1.7 cm.
 Half waves therefore correspond to 8.625 m–0.86 cm.
 This range in proportion to the room size is vital.
 What applies here is the aforementioned phenomena—resonance, standing waves, etc. on low frequencies, diffusion on higher frequencies.
 Apart from that, there are also reflections and interference.
-To maintain some clarity, let us divide the audible spectrum to four frequency sections: A, B, C, D. And further, to a section of low frequencies where acoustic waves model has to be utilised, and a section of higher frequencies where ray acoustics (the angle of impact equals the angle of reflection) applies on a larger scale.
+To maintain some clarity, let us divide the audible spectrum to four frequency sections: A, B, C, D. And further, to a section of low frequencies where an acoustic waves model has to be utilised, and a section of higher frequencies where ray acoustics (the angle of impact equals the angle of reflection) applies on a larger scale.

 In our fictitious room, Fr=345/(2*7) = 24.6 Hz.